 However, the CAISO has deviated in several respects from a typical clustered Interconnection Study.
 First, unlike the product of a typical Interconnection Study, this report identifies only the network components or Network Upgrades of the transmission infrastructure necessary to interconnect the planned generation projects in TWRA to the ISO Controlled Grid.10 It excludes Interconnection Facilities, including radial wind collector transmission systems that interconnect the individual generation projects to the grid and are the responsibility of generation developers.
 Needed Interconnection Facilities, and their cost responsibilities, will be identified through a separate, more narrow Interconnection Study for each particular Generating Facility in the TGQ.11 Second, an element of Clustering is the selection of a time window for determining which generation projects in the queue will be included in the clustered SIS, i.e., the "Queue Cluster Window."
-For the Tehachapi Transmission Project the Start date of the CSRTP-2006 process or from August 19, 2003 through April 11, 2006.12 The these facilities are not intended to be covered as part of this project.
+For the Tehachapi Transmission Project the Queue Cluster Window was defined to encompass the first project in the TGQ up through the start date of the CSRTP-2006 process or from August 19, 2003 through April 11, 2006.12 The